-Unfortunately, there's no shortcut for the tool in the Start Menu, meaning you'll have to open Registry Editor it by executing it from a command line.
+Unfortunately, there's no shortcut for the tool on the Apps screen or in the Start Menu, meaning you'll have to open Registry Editor it by executing it from a command line.
 Don't worry, it's not at all hard to do.

 Follow these easy steps to open Registry Editor:

-Note: You can open Registry Editor this way in any version of Windows that utilizes the registry, including Windows 7, Windows Vista, and Windows XP.
+Note: You can open Registry Editor this way in any version of Windows that utilizes the registry, including Windows 8, Windows 7, Windows Vista, and Windows XP.

 In Windows XP, click on the Start button and then click Run....